 When infants monitor people's faces and begin to reciprocate in face-to-face interaction, they lay down the foundations of both social and self-awareness.
-As a result of the strong propensity of adults to engage in mirroring and affective attunement, they also learn about themselves being somehow simulated or reenacted.
-From the earliest age, caretakers present infants with a social mirror that reflects back to them their own vitality and affective life in a sort of running commentary they are compelled to produce, like sportscasters verbalizing and mimicking actions back to an audience.
+Because of the strong propensity of adults to engage in mirroring and affective attunement, they also learn about themselves being somehow simulated or reenacted.
+From the earliest age, caretakers present infants with a social mirror that reflects back to them their own vitality and affective life, in some sort of a running commentary they are compelled to produce as in the case of sportcasters verbalizing and mimicking actions back to an audience.
 Aside from the sense of the ecological self infants develop by acting and perceiving the physical environment, this emotional simulation by caretakers is probably also at the origin of explicit self-consciousness, clearly manifested by infants once they pass the symbolic gateway marking the end of infancy, referring to themselves verbally and identifying themselves in mirrors.